 Or they simply wander along Mariahilfer Straße, a long shopping street close to the centre and adjacent to the Museumsquartier cultural complex.
 Big chunks of the street are closed to most traffic.

 Mariahilfer Straße offers a potpourri of everything, with a slight emphasis on clothes, sports, and shoes.
-This is where you find, for example, brands like H&M, Puma, Pull & Bear, Snipes, C&A, Jack Wolfskin, Nike, New Yorker, Zara, Geox, Footlocker, Peek & Cloppenburg, etc..
+This is where you likely find, for example, brands like H&M, Puma, Pull & Bear, Snipes, C&A, Jack Wolfskin, New Yorker, Foot Locker, Peek & Cloppenburg, etc..

 The big department store there is Gerngross, first opened in 1879 and filled with various brands.

-The upper levels house a giant electronics store (MediaMarkt), a giant sports store (XXL), and a gastronomy area (the Akakiko Japanese restaurant – one of our favourites – is up there).
+The top levels house, for example, a giant electronics store (MediaMarkt) and a gastronomy area (the Akakiko Japanese restaurant – one of our favourites – is up there).

 Again, drop into side streets for more shopping opportunities, as the local area has plenty to offer.